Location: Fine Arts Center 253

 Box Office Manager: Susan Bolger

-About the School of the Arts: Created in July 2015 the School of the Arts combines Dance, Music, Theatre, and Visual Arts to bring unparalleled artistic opportunities to current and future students.
-Housed within the College of Arts and Sciences, SOTA encourages students to pioneer new frontiers in arts education across multiple disciplines.
+About the School of the Arts: The School of the Arts combines Dance, Music, Theatre, and Visual Arts to bring unparalleled artistic opportunities to current and future students.
+Our minors come from every college on campus from Nursing to Mathematics, Political Science to Construction Management.
+SOTA’s Prep programs, including the nationally recognized String Project, engage 900 students from children to adults annually.

 Email Address: email@example.com